crangel93/weatherapp/README.md

-# weatherapp
+# weather
-a simple weather app
+A weather dashboard app